port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

           org: "<YOUR-ORG-NAME>" # change this to the org name in which you want to create the new repo
           access-token: ${{ secrets.ORG_ADMIN_TOKEN }} # the secret we created in the previous step
           private-repo: true
-          initalize-repo: true
+          initialize-repo: true
 ```

 </details>

-All done 🚀 the action is ready to be used.
+All done!
+The action is ready to be used 🚀

 ### Execute the action